tetloose/tetloose-fractal/src/patterns/01-atoms/typography/typography.readme.md

 ## Utilities

-When typography elements are added to a container, `u-content` they will be automatically styled depending on element type, they will also be given margins and padding.
+When typography elements are added to the Content container, `src/patterns/04-containers/content` they will be automatically styled depending on element type, they will also be given margins and padding.

-For content styles see: `src/styles/utils/content.scss`.
+For content styles see:

+- `src/patterns/04-containers/content/content.module.scss`

 Each element has it's own utility, `u-{element-name}`, this way we can style a paragraph as a heading 1 e.g. `<p class="u-h1">I'm a paragraph with h1 styles</p>`.
 These will only use the font style they won't have any padding or margin.
-To apply margins either style them within the component or wrap them in the content container.
+The will

 <pre>
 &lbrace;&lbrace;#> @content &rbrace;&rbrace;